saevar43/SaltApi/README.md

 To run the project follow these steps:

 1. Open a terminal of your choice.
-2. In terminal, navigate to the 'dockerpostgres' directory provided.
+2. In terminal, navigate to the 'dockerpostgres' directory provided seperately.
 3. In terminal, run `docker-compose up` to start the database.
 4. In terminal, run `docker pull saevar43/saltapi:latest` to ensure you have the latest version of the project.
-5. In terminal, run `docker run --name SaltApi -it -p 5000:80 saevar43/saltapi` to run the project.
+5. In terminal, run `docker run --name SaltApi -p 5000:80 saevar43/saltapi` to run the project.
 6. In terminal, run `docker network connect dockerpostgres_default SaltApi` to connect the project to the database.

 You should now be able to access the project OAS at localhost:5000/swagger.